 John Naliboff, UC Davis

 Participants must apply to attend.
 Registration does not guarantee acceptance to the event.
-All participants are required to stay the duration of the event. [apply]
+All participants are required to attend all formal session during the event. [apply] CLOSED

 All registrants must apply for support for Workshop Fees.